Our Staff

 Christopher M. Cook, President

 Christopher Cook is an EMMY-award winning producer, director, and writer who lives in Ann Arbor, Michigan.
-His documentary work has appeared on regional public television, commercial television stations, and cables stations such as History Channel.
+His documentary work has appeared in film festivals, on public television, and cable stations such as ESPN, SportsNet NY, and BigTen Network.

-For twenty years, Cook was a reporter and held various editing positions at newspapers across the country: the Detroit Free Press, San Diego Union, the Kansas City Times, and Newsday in New York, where he was part of a team that won a Pulitzer Prize for investigative journalism.
-Cook can be contacted via email at cook@metrocominternational.com.
+Before turning to documentary work, Cook was a reporter and held various editing positions at newspapers the Detroit Free Press, San Diego Union, the Kansas City Times, and Newsday in New York, where he was also part of a team that won a Pulitzer Prize for investigative journalism for a series on heroin trafficking.

 Mark Berg, Director of Photography